morvencao/kube-sidecar-injector/medium-article.md

 The `MutatingAdmissionWebhook` needs three objects to function:

-1. MutatingWebhookConfiguration
+1. **MutatingWebhookConfiguration**

    `MutatingAdmissionWebhook` need to be registered in the `apiserver` by providing `MutatingWebhookConfiguration`.
 During the registration process, MutatingAdmissionWebhook states:
    - How to connect to the webhook admission server
    - How to verify the webhook admission server
    - The URL path of the webhook admission server
-   - Rules defines what resources and what action it handles
+   - Rules defining which resource and what action it handles
    - How unrecognized errors from the webhook admission server are handled

-2. MutatingAdmissionWebhook itself
+2. **MutatingAdmissionWebhook itself**

-   `MutatingAdmissionWebhook` is plugin-style admission controller that can be configured into `apiserver`.
-The `MutatingAdmissionWebhook` plugin get lists of intersted admission webhook from `MutatingWebhookConfiguration`.
-Then the `MutatingAdmissionWebhook` observes the requests to apiserver and intercepts requests matching the rules in admission webhooks and call them in parallel.
+   `MutatingAdmissionWebhook` is a plugin-style admission controller that can be configured into the `apiserver`.
+The `MutatingAdmissionWebhook` plugin get the list of interested admission webhooks from `MutatingWebhookConfiguration`.
+Then the `MutatingAdmissionWebhook` observes the requests to apiserver and intercepts requests matching the rules in admission webhooks and calls them in parallel.

-3. Webhook Admission Server
+3. **Webhook Admission Server**

-   `Webhook Admission Server` is just plain http server that adhere to k8s [API](https://github.com/kubernetes/kubernetes/blob/v1.9.0/pkg/apis/admission/types.go).
+   `Webhook Admission Server` is just plain http server that adhere to Kubernetes [API](https://github.com/kubernetes/kubernetes/blob/v1.9.0/pkg/apis/admission/types.go).
-   For each request to `apiserver`, the `MutatingAdmissionWebhook` sends an `admissionReview` to the relevant webhook admission server.
-The webhook admission server gathers information like object, oldobject, and userInfo from `admissionReview`, and sends back a `admissionReview` response including a `AdmissionResponse` whose `Allowed` and `Result` fields are filled with the admission decision and optional `Patch` to mutate the resoures.
+   For each request to the `apiserver`, the `MutatingAdmissionWebhook` sends an `admissionReview`([API](https://github.com/kubernetes/kubernetes/blob/v1.9.0/pkg/apis/admission/types.go) for reference) to the relevant webhook admission server.
+The webhook admission server gathers information like `object`, `oldobject`, and `userInfo` from `admissionReview`, and sends back a `admissionReview` response including `AdmissionResponse` whose `Allowed` and `Result` fields are filled with the admission decision and optional `Patch` to mutate the resoures.

 ## Tutorial for MutatingAdmissionWebhook

 Write a complete Webhook Admission Server may be intimidating.
 To make it easier, we'll write a simple Webhook Admission Server that implements injecting nginx sidecar container and volume.
-The complete code can be find in [kube-mutating-webhook-tutorial](https://github.com/morvencao/kube-mutating-webhook-tutorial).
-The code is based on [Kunernetes webhook example](https://github.com/kubernetes/kubernetes/tree/release-1.9/test/images/webhook) and [Istio sidecar injection implemention](https://github.com/istio/istio/tree/master/pilot/pkg/kube/inject).
+The complete code can be found in [kube-mutating-webhook-tutorial](https://github.com/morvencao/kube-mutating-webhook-tutorial).
+The project refers to [Kunernetes webhook example](https://github.com/kubernetes/kubernetes/tree/release-1.9/test/images/webhook) and [Istio sidecar injection implementation](https://github.com/istio/istio/tree/master/pilot/pkg/kube/inject).

-From now on, I'll show you how to write a working webhook admission server and deploy it in Kubernetes cluster.
+In the following sections, I'll show you how to write a working containerized webhook admission server and deploy it to a Kubernetes cluster.

 #### Prerequisites

-`MutatingAdmissionWebhook` requires a Kubernetes 1.9.0 or above with the admissionregistration.k8s.io/v1beta1 API enabled.
+`MutatingAdmissionWebhook` requires a Kubernetes 1.9.0 or above with the `admissionregistration.k8s.io/v1beta1` API enabled.
 Verify that by the following command:
 ```
 kubectl api-versions | grep admissionregistration.k8s.io/v1beta1
 ```